-Risk management is embedded in your Company's operating framework.
+Risk management is embedded in your Companys' operating framework.
 Your Companybelieves that managing risks helps in maximising returns.
-The Company's approach toaddressing business risks is comprehensive and includes periodic review of such risks anda framework for mitigating controls and reporting mechanism of such risks.
+The Companys' approach toaddressing business risks is comprehensive and includes periodic review of such risks anda framework for mitigating controls and reporting mechanism of such risks.
 The riskmanagement framework is reviewed periodically by the Board and the Audit Committee.

-INTERNAL FINANCIAL CONTROL SYSTEMS AND THEIR ADEQUACY
+INTERNAL FINANCIAL CONTROL SYSTEMS AND ITS ADEQUACY

-The Company has its internal audit function which endeavours to make meaningfulcontributions to the organisation's overall governance risk management and internalcontrols.
+The Company has its internal audit function which endeavours to make meaningfulcontributions to the organisations' overall governance risk management and internalcontrols.
 The function reviews and ensures sustained effectiveness of Internal FinancialControl by adopting a systematic approach to its work.

-For the year ended on 31 March 2017 the Board having opinion that the Companyhas sound Internal Financial Control commensurate with the size scale and complexity of itsbusiness operations.
+The Company has designed and implemented a process driven framework for InternalFinancial Controls (IFC) within the meaning of the explanation to Section 134 (5) (e) ofthe Act.
+For the year ended on 31 March 2019 the Board having opinion that the Companyhas sound Internal Financial Control commensurate with the size scale and complexity ofits business operations.
 The Internal Financial Control operates effectively and nomaterial weakness exists.

-The Company has a process in place to continuously monitor the same and identify gapsif any and implement new and/ or improved controls whenever the effect of such gaps wouldhave a material effect on the Company's operations.
+The Company has a process in place to continuously monitor the same and identify gapsif any and implement new and/ or improved controls whenever the effect of such gaps wouldhave a material effect on the Companys' operations.

-Act and Rule 8 of the Companies (Accounts) Rules2014 to the extent the transactionstook place on these items during the year and nodisclosure or reporting is required inrespect of the following items as there were notransactions on these items during theyear under review:
+Act and Rule 8 of the Companies (Accounts) Rules 2014 to the extent the transactionstook place on these items during the year and no disclosure or reporting is required inrespect of the following items as there were no transactions on these items during theyear under review: